 There are a number of villages in the area that are only accessible by boat.

 We explore the National Park by boat and on foot.
-First we go through the area with the campsite owner in a piroque (African canoe).
+First we go through the area in a piroque (African canoe) with the campsite owner.
 We sail to such a remote village.
-There we step into a smaller piroque with which we paddle through the dense mangrove vegetation.
+There we board a smaller piroque with which we glide through the dense mangrove vegetation while paddling.
 A wonderful experience.

-The next day we set off on foot.
+The next day we set out on foot.
 We found a route via Wikiloc that starts near our campsite.

 First we walk through a semi-open landscape with many striking baobab trees.
-Typically African trees with a huge thick trunk.
+Typical African trees with a huge thick trunk.

 We chose to walk on slippers and that turned out to be a good choice.
 We regularly have to go through shallow water or swamp.
 Then we come to a part where some men are busy mowing grass.
 One of the men beckons us and we chat.
 The grass for horses and donkeys is now being collected and dried as the dry season is approaching.